anuprasadkummali/simplechartuidesktop/README.md

-# simpleflaskchartgui
+# simpleflaskchartguidesktop
-Web GUI for Line Chart using Flask and Chart.js
+Flask Desktop GUI for Line Chart using HTML and javascript with Chart.js